moj-analytical-services/intro_r_training_extension/README.md

     ## [1] "one house"    "two cars"     "three people"

-In addition, one can also use backrefferences and recycle elements of the same string as replacements
+In addition, one can also use backreferences and recycle elements of the same string as replacements

 ``` r
 sentences %>%